appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 If you are deploying the appcircle for testing purposes, the built-in Vault deployment can be used.

-For production, it is recommended to configure an external, production-grade Vault instance to ensure robust secret management, scalability, and high availability.
-TODO: Add minimum HashiCorp Vault version.
+For production environments, it is recommended to configure an external Hashicorp Vault instance.
+The recommended version is Vault `v1.10.3`, with a disk size of 20GB.

 To use a external Vault instance, you can follow the steps below: